marlago/website/content/pages/teaching.rst

 - **Analyzing linguistic data with R**

-  Winter 2014.
+  January 2014.
 Instructor, workshop at University of Maryland

 - **Using Electro- and Magnetoencephalography in Psycholinguistics**